Skip to main content

 ForwardAuth & Project Access Control

-muvee supports per-project Google authentication for deployed applications.
-When enabled, any visitor to {project}.domain.com is first redirected to Google sign-in.
+muvee supports per-project authentication for deployed applications.
+When enabled, any visitor to {project}.domain.com is first redirected to sign in via whichever OAuth provider you have configured (Google, Feishu, WeCom, DingTalk, etc.).

 How It Works

-Browser → Traefik → ForwardAuth sidecar → Google OAuth2
+Browser → Traefik → ForwardAuth sidecar → OAuth provider

 Validates JWT session cookie